rafay690/Sha-256.py/README.md

 - Password storage concepts

 ## Note
-These are educational projects created for learning purposes.
-Real-world password storage systems typically use specialized password hashing algorithms such as bcrypt, Argon2, or PBKDF2 rather than plain SHA-256.
+Real-world password storage systems typically use specialized password hashing algorithms such as bcrypt, Argon2, or PBKDF2 rather than plain SHA-256.I built these scripts to practice hashing for university coursework